swishlabsco/botcheck_chrome_extension/README.md

 This extension uses [Vue.js](https://vuejs.org/) with [element](http://element.eleme.io) for UI components, along with [Vuex](https://vuex.vuejs.org/en/intro.html) to manage state.

+## Architecture

+The extension injects various Vue components into twitter, as well as one Vuex store.
+Only content scripts are used, as the only required browser feature is storage.

 ## Running Eslint

 The simplest way to set up eslint for this project is to use VSCode with the [eslint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint).